davdar/maam/writeup/pldi15.markdown

 We make the following contributions:

 - A framework for building abstract interpreters using monad transformers.
-- A framework for constructing _Galois connections_ for abstract interpreters using _Galois transformers_,
+- A framework for constructing _Galois connections_ using _Galois transformers_,
   an extension of monad transformers which also transport Galois connections.
 - A new monad transformer for nondeterminism which we show is also a Galois transformer.
-- An isolated understanding of flow- and path-sensitivity for static analysis as a property of the monad used for interpretation.
+- An isolated understanding of flow- and path-sensitivity for static analysis as a property of the interpreter monad.

 # Semantics